Harry Styles addresses online abuse aimed at his girlfriend Olivia Wilde

 While Styles says he’s set a boundary between his public and personal life, the former One Direction member admitted that sometimes “other people blur the lines for you”.

-As one of the world’s most famous performers, dating comes with its challenges as well.
-Styles added: “Can you imagine going on a second date with someone and being like, ‘Okay, there’s this corner of the thing, and they’re going to say this, and it’s going to be really crazy, and they’re going to be really mean, and it’s not real…But anyway, what do you want to eat?’”
+As one of the world’s most famous performers, Styles said dating comes with its challenges as well.
+He explained: “Can you imagine going on a second date with someone and being like, ‘Okay, there’s this corner of the thing, and they’re going to say this, and it’s going to be really crazy, and they’re going to be really mean, and it’s not real…But anyway, what do you want to eat?’”

 The “As It Was” singer has been in a relationship with Olivia Wilde, 38, since he was cast in her upcoming psychological thriller, Don’t Worry Darling.
 The director spoke about being the subject of online negativity, but described the collective of Styles’ supporters as “deeply loving people”.